Krys012/TechInterventionPlanner/README.md

   Subject o-- InterventionObserver
 ```

-**Implementation in our project :**
+**Implementation in our project:**
 - The `InterventionManager` (subject) maintains a list of observers
 - For each significant event (creation, modification, deletion), observers are notified
 - Different types of observers react differently:
   - `ConsoleObserver` : displays messages in the console
   - `LogObserver` : records events in a log file
   - Additional observers can be added for email or mobile notifications
 - Observers can filter the events they are interested in

-**Avantages :**
+**Advantages:**
 - Automatic communication between components without tight coupling
 - Extensibility: new observers can be added without modifying the subject
 - Distribution of responsibilities: each observer focuses on a type of notification

 ### 5. Proxy

-**Definition :** This pattern provides a substitute or placeholder to control access to an object, adding a layer of indirection for additional functionality.
+**Definition:** This pattern provides a substitute or placeholder to control access to an object, adding a layer of indirection for additional functionality.

-** UML Structure:**
+**UML Structure:**

 ```mermaid
 classDiagram